 • Knowledge of federal Medicaid regulations for ICFs/MR a plus.

 • Demonstrate respect for cultural, ethnic, spiritual and linguistic diversity and values including differences in personal goals, lifestyle choices and varying family backgrounds and histories.

-• Ability to walk, sit, stand, for long periods of time.
-May also be required to stoop, bend, squat, push, pull, run,, kneel and have full dexterity and agility
+• May be required to walk, stand, stoop, bend, squat, push, pull, run, and have full dexterity and agility.

-• Minimum age of 21 per licensure requirements.
+• Minimum age of 21 depending on program and / or department requirements.

 • Valid Indiana driver’s license and driving record that meets eligibility requirements of Damar’s insurance carrier (for all positions requiring driving).

 • Successful completion of pre-employment drug screen and physical.